SUNSHINE COAST MASS TRANSIT OPTIONS – read more

 The first priority should be the upgrade of the Mooloolah River Interchange (the juncture of Nicklin Way and Sunshine Motorway) which will save lives and time for people stuck in their cars or buses.

-This is why for the last 12 months I’ve asked the State Government to provide their Sunshine Coast Public Transport Plan for the whole Coast along with the investment schedule.
+This is why for over 12 months I’ve asked the State Government to provide their Sunshine Coast Public Transport Plan for the whole Coast along with the investment schedule.
 After all, the Transport Department has a $6 billion a year budget – they should be able to put some transport planners on the task to let the public know what they’re doing with their money – or in fact, if they have a plan at all?

 For nearly a year I’ve been waiting for responses to my letters from the Transport Minister – and still he refuses to reply.